israel-007/mobile-isp/README.md

 # Mobile ISP

 Mobile ISP is a PHP project that provides information about a phone number sent to the endpoint.
 It retrieves details such as the ISP (Internet Service Provider), country information, country dial code, and phone number in international format.
-Currently, the endpoint supports phone number lookups for Nigeria, Ghana and Egypt.
+Currently, the endpoint supports phone number lookups for Nigeria, Ghana, Egypt and South Africa.

 ## Installation